chris-webst/blockchain_demonstrator/README.md

   <li>Make sure everything from the requirements.txt file is installed.</li>
   <li>For one-node use:
     <ol>
-      <li>Run one of the blockchain_5003.py or blockchain_5004.py files in your IDE and change the all the port numbers in the file to be the same (5003 if you have chosen he blockchain_5003.py file or 5004 if you have chosen the he blockchain_5003.py file).</li>
+      <li>Run one of the blockchain_5003.py or blockchain_5004.py files in your IDE and change all the the port numbers in the file to be the same (5003 if you have chosen the blockchain_5003.py file or 5004 if you have chosen the blockchain_5003.py file).</li>
     <li>Open one tab in your browser and type localhost:5003 or localhost:5004 depending on which file you have chosen.</li>
     </ol>
   </li>